oskareo/105_SRE_Cloud_Computing_AWS/README.md

 ## ON PREM VS HYBRID - ON PREM VS PUBLIC CLOUD

+### On prem VS Hybrid VS Public Cloud

+- On prem
+  - storing all the data of the organisation on the premises of the organisation, in other words running an internal server maintained by the organisation itself

+- Public Cloud
+  - a server on the web that stores all of the companies data, which is fully maintained by a different organisation
+  - For example, using AWS, the server space is used by the individual company, but the maintanance is done by Amazon
+- Hybryd
+  - storing some of the information within the internal organisation server, and some on a public server like AWS
+  - For example, a bank might keep your card information within the banks internal server, but keep a credit application form on a public server

 ###  hybrid cloud

 A hybrid cloud is a type of cloud computing that combines on-premises infrastructure—or a private cloud—with a public cloud.
 Hybrid clouds allow data and apps to move between the two environments.